Code-Institute-Submissions/seanreid1997-code-institute-p3/README.md

 ### As A Site Owner:

-10. I want the program to be well spaced in terms of time managment.
+10. I want the program to be well spaced in managment.
 11. I want the program to be protected and require authorisation before it begins.
 12. I want users to be able to manipulate spreadsheet data.
 13. I want users to interact with the program hasslefree.